-5.5.2 Out-of-band-controlled reporting procedure
+5.5.2 RAN-configured reporting procedure

 In the first use-case, shown in Figure 5.5.2-1 below, the MNO is controlling the metrics reporting using the out-of-band configuration and reporting option.
 In this case the metrics are configured via the RAN and the 5G control plane.